grafana/carbon-relay-ng/README.md

 You have 1 master routing table.
 This table contains 0-N routes.
 Each route can contain 0-M destinations (tcp endpoints)

 First: "matching": you can match metrics on one or more of: prefix, substring, or regex.
 All 3 default to "" (empty string, i.e. allow all).
+Note that the matching is applied to the entire metric line (including key, value and timestamp).
 The conditions are AND-ed.
 Regexes are more resource intensive and hence should, and often can be avoided.

 * All incoming matrics are validated, filtered through the blacklist and then go into the table.